desert owl

 Welcome to the Oman Birding Website.

-Our aim is to provide detailed info on sites, latest birding news, rarities reports, as well as help in planning a birding tour.
+Our aim is to provide detailed information on sites, latest birding news, rarities reports, as well as help in planning a birding tour.
 We want to build on the excellent website by Jens Eriksen, Chairman of the Oman Birds Record Committee, that was the standard reference for Oman and offer info and advice to help visiting birders.

 We are currently a work in progress and new features will be added frequently.